-There is a newer version of this course.
-Please see the schedule for the new Categorical Data Analysis Using Logistic Regression course.
+There is a new version of this course.
+Please see Categorical Data Analysis Using Logistic Regression.

 This course focuses on analyzing categorical response data in scientific fields.
 The SAS/STAT procedures addressed are PROC FREQ, PROC LOGISTIC, and PROC GENMOD.
 The ODS Statistical Graphics procedures used are PROC SGPLOT and PROC SGPANEL.
 The course is not designed for predictive modelers in business fields, although predictive modelers can benefit from the content of this course.

 Learn how to

 - use the FREQ procedure for preliminary analyses